Trip Duration

 KathmanduAccommodation

-The Annapurna Circuit Trek is considered as one of the most diverse and beautiful trekking routes in Nepal.
+The Annapurna Circuit Trek is considered one of the most diverse and beautiful trekking routes in Nepal.
 This journey offers trekkers an unparalleled adventure through varied landscapes, from lush subtropical forests and terraced fields to alpine meadows and arid deserts.
 The highlight of the trek is crossing the formidable Thorong La Pass at 5,416 meters, which offers breathtaking panoramic views of the Annapurna and Dhaulagiri mountain ranges.
 Along the way, trekkers experience the rich cultural tapestry of the region, passing through traditional villages inhabited by Gurung, Manangi, and Thakali communities.
 The Annapurna Circuit Trek is a true adventure, providing a mix of natural beauty, cultural encounters, and physical challenge.

 The Annapurna Circuit Trek typically starts from Besisahar, a bustling town that serves as the gateway to the Annapurna region.
 Trekkers gradually ascend through a diverse range of climates and terrains, starting from subtropical forests and terraced fields.
 As you progress, you’ll pass through traditional villages, each offering unique cultural experiences and stunning views of the surrounding mountains.